Robust expected improvement for Bayesian optimization: Review

 \subsection{Gaussian process regression}

 A GP may be used to model smooth relationships between inputs and outputs for expensive black-box simulations as follows.
 Let $x_i \in [0, 1]^d$ represent $d$-dimensional inputs and $y_i = f(x_i)$ be outputs, $i=1,\dots, n$.
-We presume $y_i$ are deterministic realizations of $f$ at $x_i$, though the GP/BO framework may easily be extended to noisy outputs \citep[see, e.g.,][Section 5.2.2 and 7.2.4]{Gramacy2020}.
+We presume $y_i$ are \blu{deterministic realizations of $f$} at $x_i$, though the GP/BO framework may easily be extended to noisy outputs \citep[see, e.g.,][Section 5.2.2 and 7.2.4]{Gramacy2020}.
 Collect inputs into $X_n$, an $n \times d$ matrix with rows $x_i^\top$, and outputs into column $n$-vector $Y_n$.
-These are the training data $D_n = (X_n, Y_n)$.
-Then, model as $Y_n \sim \mathcal{N}_n(\mu(X_n), \Sigma(X_n, X_n))$, i.e., presume outputs follow an $n$-dimensional multivariate normal distribution (MVN).
+These are the training data\blu{,} $D_n = (X_n, Y_n)$.
+Then, model $Y_n \sim \mathcal{N}_n(\mu(X_n), \Sigma(X_n, X_n))$, i.e., presume outputs follow an $n$-dimensional multivariate normal distribution (MVN). \blu{Since our outputs $y_i$ are deterministic, the Gaussian distribution is not on the responses -- even though it is notated that way for compactness -- but actually on on the latent (random) field of function realizations, $f$.}

 Often, $\mu(X_n) = 0$ is sufficient for coded inputs and outputs (i.e., after centering and normalization), moving all of the modeling ``action'' into the covariance structure $\Sigma(\cdot, \cdot)$, which is defined through the choice of a positive-definite, distance-based {\em kernel}.
 Here, we prefer a squared exponential kernel, but others such as the Mat\`{e}rn \citep{Stein1999, Abrahamsen1997} are common.
 This choice is not material to our presentation; both specify that the function $f$, via $x_i$ and $y_i$, vary smoothly as a function of inverse distance in the input space.
 Details can be found in \citet[][Section 5.3.3]{Gramacy2020}.
 Specifically, we fill the covariance structure $\Sigma_{ij} \equiv \Sigma(X_n, X_n)_{ij}$ via